rw2kumarshiromanibt-cloud/fundalmental_Booster/README.md

 ## 📌 Description

-This project demonstrates the use of:
+This project demonstrates the use of.

 - 🔄 Nested Loops
 - ⭐ Pattern Printing